gxc-int-innovation-challenge21/gxc-team-22/README.md

 ## The Challenge

-The Challenge was: "How can the [European Championships Munich 2022](https://www.europeanchampionships.com/2022munich) motivate their visitors and spectactors to do more sports and inspire them to lead more active lifestyles, creating a positive impact for local sport clubs and society as a whole?"
+How can the [European Championships Munich 2022](https://www.europeanchampionships.com/2022munich) motivate their visitors and spectactors to do more sports and inspire them to lead more active lifestyles, creating a positive impact for local sport clubs and society as a whole?

 ## The GXC Milestones Timeline